Sinan81/optimization/README.md

 These codes have a few dependencies that are required: numpy, argparse, multiprocessing, and unittest

-##  Running the code via "pipenv" tool, which will create a virtualenv to run the code.
+##  Running the code via "pipenv" tool

 First, make sure "pipenv" is installed in your system.
 On Ubuntu linux, this can be done via: